Principles-of-Software/Principles-of-Software/docs/abstraction.md

 ![](images/jadt.png)

-## Domain
+## Domain and Range
 The mathematical concepts of domain and range also apply to ADTs.
 In a data type, the **Domain** <span style="color:blue;">consists of all implementations that satisfy the representation invariant</span>.
 The representation invariant simplifies the abstract function by restricting its domain.
-The **range** of an ADT is <span style="color:blue;">the restriction of its possible stored values</span>.
+The **Range** of an ADT is <span style="color:blue;">the restriction of its possible stored values</span>.
 The range can be tough to denote relative to the domain; it is easy for mathematical concepts like sets, but hard to define for real-world ADTs.
 For instance, in a set, the range might be restricted to the type of value it can contain.
 In other data types, the same range could be applied, but may also contain artifacts from the specifications of the ADT, such as a value range or a maximum length to a list.

 ## Representation Invariants
 The **Representation Invariant** <span style="color:blue;">states the constraints specific data structures and algorithms impose</span>.
 For example, a binary tree's representation invariant should verify that it has no cycles.

 Representation Invariants also describe whether or not ADTs are well formed.
 They must be true before and after every method is executed.
 In that way, they are like loop invariants - they do not need to hold during execution.
 The correctness of operation implementation depends on well-formed data.
 Luckily, the representation invariant ensures correctness by excluding values that do not correspond to abstract values.
 If the data does not matter, then the representation invariant does not care.

+**NOTE: INCLUDE REP INVARIANT EXAMPLE**

 **Representation Exposure**, <span style="color:blue;">when a necessary aspect of the ADT is left out of the representation invariant</span>, is a significant problem.
 We can avoid making representation exposures by practicing **Defensive Programming**, where we <span style="color:blue;">write code assuming that the client will make mistakes</span>: checking the representation invariant, preconditions, and postconditions against the implementation.
 The role of the representation invariant is to simplify the abstraction function by limiting valid concrete values, which then limits the domain of the abstraction function.